Holes can be present in the walls of the heart between the upper heart chambers or between the lower heart chambers.

 Infants and children with atrial septal defects usually have no symptoms.
-Once in a while, a child with an atrial septal defect will grow slowly.
+Once in a while, a child with an atrial septal defect gains weight more slowly than average.

-However, in early adulthood or middle age, atrial septal defects that are untreated, particularly those that are large, can lead to heart rhythm problems (atrial flutter Atrial Fibrillation and Atrial Flutter Atrial fibrillation and atrial flutter are very fast electrical discharge patterns that make the atria (upper chambers of the heart) contract very rapidly, with some of the electrical impulses... read more or atrial fibrillation Atrial Fibrillation and Atrial Flutter Atrial fibrillation and atrial flutter are very fast electrical discharge patterns that make the atria (upper chambers of the heart) contract very rapidly, with some of the electrical impulses... read more ), symptoms of exercise intolerance due to heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more , a stroke, and/or high blood pressure in the lungs (pulmonary hypertension Pulmonary Hypertension Pulmonary hypertension is a condition in which blood pressure in the arteries of the lungs (the pulmonary arteries) is abnormally high.
+However, in early adulthood or middle age, atrial septal defects that are untreated, particularly those that are large, can lead to exercise intolerance, fatigue, palpitations, heart rhythm problems (atrial flutter Atrial Fibrillation and Atrial Flutter Atrial fibrillation and atrial flutter are very fast electrical discharge patterns that make the atria (upper chambers of the heart) contract very rapidly, with some of the electrical impulses... read more or atrial fibrillation Atrial Fibrillation and Atrial Flutter Atrial fibrillation and atrial flutter are very fast electrical discharge patterns that make the atria (upper chambers of the heart) contract very rapidly, with some of the electrical impulses... read more ), a stroke, and/or high blood pressure in the lungs (pulmonary hypertension Pulmonary Hypertension Pulmonary hypertension is a condition in which blood pressure in the arteries of the lungs (the pulmonary arteries) is abnormally high.
 Many disorders can cause pulmonary hypertension.
 People... read more ).
 Even smaller atrial septal defects can become more serious over time as the left side of the heart naturally stiffens, pushing more blood through the hole and back through the lungs.

 Ventricular septal defects

 Ventricular septal defects can vary from small holes, which may cause a heart murmur but no symptoms, to larger holes that cause symptoms early in life.
-Symptoms due to larger ventricular septal defects usually develop when a infant is between 6 and 8 weeks of age and include rapid breathing, difficulty feeding, sweating while eating, and slow weight gain.
-These symptoms suggest the child is developing heart failure (see figure Heart Failure: Pumping and Filling Problems Heart Failure: Pumping and Filling Problems ).
+Symptoms due to larger ventricular septal defects usually develop when a infant is between 4 and 8 weeks of age and include rapid breathing, difficulty feeding, sweating while eating, and slow weight gain.
+These symptoms suggest the child is developing heart failure (see figure ).